Minimal genome: Gene outsourcing

 The smallest known genome of a free-living bacterium is 1.3 Mb with ~1100 genes.
-However, significantly more reduced genomes are commonly observed in naturally occurring symbiotic and parasitic organisms.
+However, significantly smaller genomes are commonly observed in naturally occurring symbiotic and parasitic organisms.
 Genome reduction driven by mutation and genetic drift in small and asexual populations with biases for gene deletion can be seen in symbionts and parasites, which commonly experience rapid evolution, codon reassignments, biases for AT nucleotide compositions, and elevated levels of protein misfolding which results in a heavy dependence on molecular chaperones to ensure protein functionality.
-These effects, which coincide with the proliferation of mobile genetic elements, pseudogenes, genome rearrangements, and chromosomal deletion are best studied and observed in more recently evolved symbionts.
+These effects coincide with the proliferation of mobile genetic elements, pseudogenes, genome rearrangements, and chromosomal deletion.

-The cause for this is that the symbiont or parasite can outsource a usual cellular function to another cell and so, in the absence of needing to carry out this function for itself, subsequently lose its own genes meant to perform this function.
-The most extreme examples of genome reduction have been found in maternally transmitted endosymbionts which have experienced lengthy coevolution with their hosts and, in the process, lost a substantial amount of their cellular autonomy.
-Beneficial symbionts have a greater capacity for genome reduction than do parasites, as host co-adaptation allows them to lose additional crucial genes.
+This is because the symbiont or parasite can outsource cellular functions to the other organism, and subsequently lose the genes meant to perform the outsourced functions.
+Beneficial symbionts have a greater capacity for genome reduction than parasites, as host co-adaptation allows them to lose additional genes.
 Another important distinction between genome reduction in parasites and genome reduction in endosymbionts is that parasites lose both the gene and its associated function, whereas endosymbionts often retain the function of the lost gene since that function is taken over by the host.